|Summer A 2019 (6 credits) – Aix-en-Provence, France||click here for price*||click here for dates||APSUA6|

 |Summer C 2019 (3 credits) – Aix-en-Provence, France||click here for price*||click here for dates||APSUC|

-Aix-en-Provence, France: The School of Humanities and Social Sciences at IAU – Summer Course Offerings
+Aix-en-Provence, France: Summer Course Offerings – The School of Humanities and Social Sciences & The French Honors Program at IAU

 In case of changes in course availability or schedule conflicts, students planning to take 1 class must get a total of 2 classes approved by their academic advisor.
 Students planning to take 2 classes must have a total of 4 classes approved.
 Students planning to take 3 classes must have a total of 6 classes approved.
 That way, if a class is full or cancelled, or if the classes you want to take meet at the same time, you’ll already have back-up classes that you know your school will accept.
 When you pre-register for classes (this happens after you’re accepted), you will have to list double the number of classes you actually plan to take, again, in case of cancellations or schedule conflicts.